'Disaster': Mass evacuations as water rises, more rain expected

 One person died when their kayak overturned in the Parramatta River while a pregnant women was among those rescued.

-Talking to Channel 9's Todayprogram on Monday, Weatherzone meteorologist Ben Domensino said Sydney was getting the equivalent rainfall of all the water in Sydney Harbour each day during the current weather event.
+Talking to Channel 9's Today programme on Monday, Weatherzone meteorologist Ben Domensino said Sydney was getting the equivalent rainfall of all the water in Sydney Harbour each day during the current weather event.

 "It is hard to fathom that we are seeing a rain event of this magnitude hitting this part of Australia once again.

-"We have had several of them already this year but this one in particular has been exceptional heavy for areas near and south of Sydney."
+"We have had several of them already this year but this one, in particular, has been exceptional heavy for areas near and south of Sydney."

 Fresh low coming for Sydney

-Holsworthy Barracks, in Sydney's south, recorded 128mm of rain from 9am Monday, bringing its three day total to 466mm.
+Holsworthy Barracks, in Sydney's south, recorded 128mm of rain from 9am Monday, bringing its three-day total to 466mm.
 Lucas Heights, in the Sutherland Shire, is now sitting at more than half a metre of rain in 72 hours.

 "Before this rain arrived, we had catchments that were still fairly wet and close to capacity.
-So it hasn't taken a lot of rain for the rivers to respond and go back into a major flood, "said Sky News Weather senior meteorologist Tom Saunders.
+So it hasn't taken a lot of rain for the rivers to respond and go back into a major flood," said Sky News Weather senior meteorologist Tom Saunders.

 Showers will remain for Sydney over the coming days, but the totals will be far lower compared to the weekend.
 The city could see 15-20mm on Tuesday, less than 5mm on Wednesday and up to 15mm on Thursday.